anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-01.md

 # Module-01: Infrastructure Provisioning and Data Generation

-In this module we will create the requisite infrastructure for the lab with Terraform.
-And then create a Dataproc cluster manually.
-We will finally generate data for the lab.<br>
+1. In this module we will create the requisite infrastructure for the lab with Terraform.
+2. Next we will create a Dataproc cluster manually.
+3. Finally we will generate data for the lab.<br>

 <hr>